samglish/First-responder-process/README.md

 - Recognize the occurrence of a digital incident (intrusion, data theft, malware).
 - Classify the nature and severity of the incident.
 - Alert the appropriate incident response team if needed.

+### 2. Isolation
+- Disconnect affected systems from the network **without powering them off**.
+- Prevent further access by users or malware.
+- Ensure volatile data is preserved if possible.